AbdurrahmanNadi/activity_recognition_web_service/README.md

 ### Features in the current version

-Currently the service can accept an image stream from the client build samples according to the client pre configured parameters and call a model to run inference on the samples.
+###### Currently implemented features
+* REST API web service
+* Assembles images sent from the client to form samples for the model
+* Computes inference based on the i3d deep learning model

 ## Setup

-The service can be setup in two ways either as a docker image for deployment or testing reasons or from source for further development.
+###### Instructions are for the server side installation
+There are two ways to setup this repository as a running service:
+* By using it as a docker image
+* By installing it manually on a linux machine

 For both installations you will need to:
  * Clone this repo `$ git clone https://github.com/AbdurrahmanNadi/activity_recognition_web_service.git`